Data Leadership Certificate

 This 12-credit hour certificate will enable students to organize, analyze and use the vast amount of data available in today’s business environment to create evidence-based solutions to their organization’s problems.

-This program features practical application and hands-on learning with data obtained from a variety of industries, making it ideal for professionals who want to hone their ability to use data to improve organizational decision making and performance.
+This program features practical application taught by experienced instructors who have worked in a variety of organizations.
+Students will engage in hands-on learning with relevant data sources applicable to a variety of industries, making it ideal for professionals who want to hone their current skills or develop new skills to gather, organize, and interpret data to improve business operations.

-This certificate includes four courses, all offered online:
+This certificate includes four courses (8-week sessions), all offered online:

 Case studies from various sectors (e.g., healthcare, marketing, manufacturing, retail, and nonprofit) will showcase how data products can be presented to aid in decision-making.
 The cases will present common statistical outputs (visualizations, descriptive statistics, and basic statistical tests) and provide students the opportunity to think about the data underpinning them.
 This course will include basic Excel applications and demonstrate the importance of tracing data back to its often messy sources.
 Ethical and legal implications of data collection, protection, and use will also be explored.